openknowledge/workshop-mad-summit-sommer-2024-cloud/app/README.md

     - Open the new ECR repository and click on "View push commands"
     - Follow the instructions there (login, build, tag and push)
+    - Go to the App Runner Service and wait for the Redeployment to be finished

 4. Change the configuration of your app runner service